FarcasTudor/FarcasTudor/README.md

 ### 💻 About Me :
 I am a second year student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="25"> in the field of Computer Science, at Babeș-Bolyai University.

-- 👨‍🎓: As a Software Engineer Student, I want to pursue this carrier and to improve my skills in both backend and frontend development.
+- 👨‍🎓: As a Software Engineer Student, I want to pursue this career and to improve my skills in both backend and frontend development.
-- 🏋️‍♂️: Even though I spend my time in front of the screen, I make sure to remember to attend my gym sessions.
+- 🏋️‍♂️: Even though I spend some time in front of the screen, I don't overlook to attend my gym sessions.
 - 📫: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/tudor-farcas-491037193/)